The Modern Rules of Trade Wars: Uncertainty and Volatility

-Those companies who can, will likely pass on the additional costs to their consumers.
-Most companies have global supply chains, and this may work for companies that provide staple and necessary products and services, however businesses that provide discretionary products may see their trade suffer.
+Those companies who are able to will likely pass on the additional costs to their consumers.
+Most companies have global supply chains, and this may work for companies that provide staple and necessary products and services, however, businesses that provide discretionary products may see their trade suffer.

 Suppliers footing the bill